ahrimaz/next-movie-rater/README.md

    - Users can share their profile using their username in the URL
    - Example: `/profiles/john-doe` instead of `/profiles/clk2x9f340000356etsgaklj2`

+## Enhanced User Profiles

+The application includes robust user profiles that showcase each user's movie rating activity and preferences:

+1. **Core Profile Features**:
+   - Personalized profile page accessible via username-based URL
+   - Display of user's personal information (name, join date)
+   - Complete grid of all movies rated by the user
+   - Sorting and filtering options for the user's ratings
+   - Statistics about rating patterns (average rating, total movies rated)
+   - Visual rating distribution chart
+   - Recent activity timeline

+2. **Customization Options**:
+   - Customizable "About Me" bio section
+   - Profile picture upload
+   - Theme color preferences
+   - Privacy settings for controlling visibility of ratings
+   - Ability to highlight favorite movies on profile

+3. **Integration with Community**:
+   - Links to user profiles from any movie they've rated
+   - User activity displayed in community section
+   - Shareable profile links with preview cards for social media

+4. **Implementation Details**:
+   - Extended User model with profile-specific fields
+   - Dedicated profile management section in user settings
+   - Optimized queries for fast profile loading
+   - Responsive design for mobile and desktop viewing
+   - Progressive image loading for movie grid

+5. **Privacy Controls**:
+   - Users can choose to make their entire profile public or private
+   - Options to hide specific ratings from public view
+   - Control over which personal details are displayed
+   - Activity privacy settings

+This enhanced profile system creates a social dimension to the movie rating experience, allowing users to express their movie preferences while connecting with other film enthusiasts.

 ## Implementation Plan

 1. **Update Database Schema**